PowerPoint Guidelines

 Copy

-Slides should be kept brief and to the point.
-Remember that the presenter is the real star and the slides are there to illustrate particular points.
+Slides should be brief and to the point.
+Remember that the presenter is the real star, and the slides are there to illustrate particular points.

 Too much information on a slide and the audience is reading the slide instead of listening to the presenter.